Aristocracy of Norway: Letter nobility

 Letter of nobility of the Munthe af Morgenstierne family.

 Beginning already in the High Medieval Age but especially associated with the late 17th century and the 18th century, it became customary to ennoble persons by letters patent (adelsbrev) for significant military or artistic achievements, and there were also persons who were ennobled in this way after making monetary donations.
 These are informally known as letter nobility (brevadel).

 Other families are Rosenvinge and Tordenstjerne, both ennobled in 1505.
 However, the custom of ennobling by letters patent increased drastically in the late 17th century and the 18th century, when numerous persons and families received such noble status.
-They were a part of the King's plan of creating a new and loyal nobility replacing the old, who until 1660 had been political enemies of the King.
-However, letters patent given (unofficially: sold) among others to rich merchants were also a lucrative source of income for the Kings, whose many wars at times lead to a big need for money.
+They were a part of the king's plan of creating a new and loyal nobility replacing the old, who until 1660 had been political enemies of the king.
+However, letters patent given (unofficially: sold) among others to rich merchants were also a lucrative source of income for the kings, whose many wars at times led to a great need for money.